Noel Quigley – Becoming a Tour Guide at 63 ‘Exceeded my Expectations’

 Travel & Tourism

 At 63 years of age, Noel Quigley knew that his time in full-time employment would be coming to an end soon and retirement was a quietly looming shadow in the distance.
-Instead of waiting for its inevitable embrace, however, he decided to be proactive and leave him with something to do when he eventually left his job as a salesman.
+Instead of waiting for its inevitable embrace, however, he decided to be proactive and open his opportunities to follow his passion when he eventually left his job as a salesman.

 “I wanted a plan for my retirement where I could do something that keeps me active and engaged that matches my interests.
-It was a case of what I liked doing, and how I can get paid for it, and tour guiding was a good fit.
-Simple as,” he said.
+It was a case of what I liked doing, and how I can get paid for it, and tour guiding was a good fit,” he said.

 Noel enrolled in Portobello Institute’s QQI Level 6 Tour Guide course.
 It was a natural choice for him as throughout his life he has developed a deep interest in Irish history.
 And, coincidentally enough, his full-time job only helped to nurture that curiosity about the Emerald Isle.